Newfoundland

 - 1907 - 1934: Dominion of Newfoundland, an Independent Country

-Newfoundland enjoys one of the most active enviroments in the western world including world class skiing, abundant natural resources such as oil and nickel, numerous historical sites and a wealth of hiking, fishing and hunting activities.
+Newfoundland enjoys one of the most active environments in the Western world, including world-class skiing, abundant natural resources such as and nickel, numerous historical sites, and a wealth of hiking, fishing and hunting activities.
 Just a few of the things many visitors and residents enjoy are:

-Although Newfoundland seems far away it’s actually much closer than most people think.
-A flight on Continental from Newark, NJ will get you to the Rock (as newfoundlanders affectionaly call the island) in 2 hours and 15 minutes.
+Although Newfoundland seems far away, it’s actually much closer than most people think.
+A direct flight from Newark, NJ will get you to the Rock (as Newfoundlanders affectionately call the island) in 2 hours and 15 minutes.

 Some Famous Newfoundlanders…